 Can you use a Wii component cable on an N64?

 Some recent TVs have component outputs, which provide better quality than composite.
 While a component video cable for a Wii fits the N64’s video connector, they aren’t compatible.
-It’s possible to modify an N64 to use component video, but those mods have fallen out of favor due to the availability of HDMI mods, since HDMI provides better quality output and the cost and difficulty are comparable.
+It’s possible to modify an N64 to use component video, but those mods have fallen out of favor.
+If you’re going to open your console and mod it, you might as well mod it for HDMI since HDMI provides better quality output and the cost and difficulty are comparable.

 Connecting an N64 to S-Video

-The highest quality connection you can use with an N64 without modifications is S-Video.
+For years, the highest quality connection you could use with an N64 without modifications was S-Video.
+Depending on the age of your TV, it may still be the best option.
 Since many DVD players used S-Video, many recent-ish televisions, including LCD televisions, have an S-video connection.
 And many higher-end TVs in the 90s had these connections for use with high-end VCRs or game consoles that supported it, so this still gives a true-to-the-90s experience.
 S-Video is just an improved form of composite video, so it wasn’t difficult to build into equipment, but it fell into disuse once better options came available.

 Connecting an N64 to composite video